How To Care For Your New Jewelry

 • We do not rhodium plate our white gold unless requested or otherwise stated.

 • When cleaning gold jewelry do not use abrasive solutions.
-Use only solutions designed for jewelry cleaning and follow all manufacture instructions.
+Use only solutions designed for jewelry cleaning and follow all manufacturer instructions.
 Many solutions require rinsing with warm water following cleaning.

 • Some stones are more fragile than others, for example opals.
 Be sure to take care when wearing and cleaning them to prevent damage.